some text^[This is an inline footnote.]

 a bug). |

-Three of the four markup languages tested in this article support inline footnotes.👍
+Three of the four markup languages tested above support inline footnotes.👍

 @nm@mathstodon.xyz